Chart Color Schemes

 Killarney Vale has a typical household mix, with a higher-than-average median household size

-Family households account for 73.1% of all households, including 29.9% couples with children, 24.5% couples without children, and 17.6% single parent families.
-Non-family households make up the remaining 26.9%, with lone person households at 23.5% and group households comprising 3.3%.
-The median household size is 2.6 people, larger than the Greater Sydney average of 2.5.
+Family households constitute 73.1% of all households, including 29.9% couples with children, 24.5% couples without children, and 17.6% single parent families.
+Non-family households account for the remaining 26.9%, with lone person households at 23.5% and group households comprising 3.3%.
+The median household size is 2.6 people, which is larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households